PerriAlessandro/Automated-Robot-Navigation-with-Collision-Avoidance/README.md

 ```

 ### drive_around(dist_front,dist_left, dist_right) ###
-Function that implements the logic with which the robot will decide to navigate in 2D space, it is essentially based on the distance values obtained by find_frontal_token() and
+Function that implements the logic with which the robot will decide to navigate in 2D space, it is essentially based on the (frontal and lateral)
-	find_lateral_token() functions.
+	distance values of the golden tokens obtained by find_obstacles().
 This function is called whenever the conditions for grabbing a silver token (specified in the main()) are not respected.
 - Arguments
   - `dist_front` _(float)_: distance of the closest golden token on the front
   - `dist_left` _(float)_: distance of the closest golden token on the left